RobinKuiper/Roll20APIScripts/README.md

 NOTICE: The commands are changed since the last update, read the description below.
 ```

-Beyond Importer let's you import a character sheet from DNDBeyond into Roll20 **5eOGL Character Sheet**.
+Beyond Importer let's you import a character sheet from DNDBeyond into Roll20.
+There are 2 versions of the Beyond Importer, one for the [5e Shaped Sheet](https://bitbucket.org/mlenser/5eshaped/wiki/Home) and one for the [5e OGL sheet](https://wiki.roll20.net/5th_Edition_OGL_by_Roll20).

+**Both version work the same.**

 At the moment this is still in development.
 But the main import is working, let me know if you find any errors or if you have any suggestions.